babylonlabs-io/finality-provider/docs/finality-provider-operation.md

 Estimated Gas = (Transaction Size) x (Gas Price)
 ```

-We recommend holding 2 x Estimated Gas in your keyring to ensure that the finality provider has enough gas to submit votes and other transactions.
+We recommend holding `2 x Estimated Gas` worth of funds in your keyring to ensure that the finality provider has enough gas to submit votes and other transactions.

 To get your finality provider address, you can use the following command: